avedensky/traffic-summator/README.md

 For example:: python3 ./simulator-client.py -c 1 -a localhost -p 9000 (Will send to port 9000 name of the figures once a second)<br>

-For example:: python3 ./simulator-client.py -c 2 -a localhost -p 9000 (Will send to port 9000 the name of the figures once a second)<br>
+For example:: python3 ./simulator-client.py -c 2 -a localhost -p 9000 (Will send to port 9000 the name of the number once a second)<br>

 For example:: python3 ./simulator-client.py -c 3 -a localhost -p 9000 (Will send to port 9000 colors name once a second)
 </p>